Modern Slavery Statement

 4.2 Due Diligence

-From June 2024, we will begin to transition suppliers from Unilever to Elida Beauty’s own Supplier Code and assurance systems, which will be detailed in our modern slavery and human trafficking statement for the year ending 31 December 2024.
+From June 2024, we began to transition suppliers from Unilever to Elida Beauty’s own Supplier Code and assurance systems, which follow the same processes as outlined above.

 5. Training

 Our commitment to ethical working practices is built into our Elida Beauty Code of Conduct and Policies – annual training is rolled out to all employees.
-Going forward, the requirements of our new Supplier Code will be included in training for employees who have contact with suppliers.
+The requirements of our new Supplier Code are also included in training for employees who have contact with suppliers.

 6. Key Performance Indicators (KPIs)

 In addition to our supplier audits, our Ethics Helpline is available to employees, contractors, family members and all members of our supply chain to report a wide variety of incidents, including modern slavery.
-As at June 2024, we have had no reported instances or issues relating to modern slavery.
+As of 16 May 2025, we have had no instances of modern slavery.
 Training data on our Code of Conduct and Supplier Code requirements will be collated going forward.